1. Value betting explained!

 - A) Loses his first bet and wins the second– Profit of: £(-10) + £9 = £(-1)

 - B) Loses his first bet and loses the second– Profit of: £(-10) + £(-10) = £(-20)

 - C) Wins his first bet and wins the second– Profit of: £9 + £9 = £18

 - D) Wins his first bet and loses the second– Profit of: £9 - £10=£(-1)

-His expected loss is now £11 and he is only making profits in 25% of the cases.
-Same goes for Andy who will have an expected monetary loss 10 times more than John but will still have only 25% chance to break even.
+His expected loss is now £11, and he is only making profits by 25% of the cases.
+Same goes for Andy who will have an expected monetary loss 10 times more than John but will still have only a 25% chance to break even.
 If you do not use value betting, you would not only have a lower expected profit, the chances of you breaking even will diminish!
 If you make 1000 bets without implementing value betting, you will have less than 5% chance of breaking even!
 Winning money without value betting is nothing but luck!

 B) Michael knows that the bookmakers are exceptional at pricing games correctly in the big leagues and they are better than him at value betting there.
 Instead, he researches an obscure game such as Cobresal vs Cobreloa.– By using a smart bet tracker and analyzing all of his historical results, he has realised that there is a good opportunity for value betting on matches from that league.
 He sees that Bookie is offering odds of 2.50 for Cobresal to win.
 According to his calculations, the odds should be 2.00.
 This is a great opportunity for value betting, and Michael will put money on that - let’s say £100.

 Even if he loses his bet, Michael will simply input the loss into his smart bet tracker, do some analysis, potentially tweak some variables in his betting approach and search for the next game where he will implement value betting.